 The article, titled “Dracula’s ‘hometown’ is hauntingly beautiful” includes some beautiful photography and I can see why Stoker was inspired by this place.
 Just the small sampling of photos in the article make me want to go there.
 Of course, as a lover of all things Gothic, I probably would want to go there had I seen photos or not!

-Literary pilgrimages are a way in which you can connect with a favorite writer or book and they make for great concepts around which to base your travels.
+Literary pilgrimages and aventures are a way in which you can connect with a favorite writer or book and they make for great concepts around which to base your travels.
 I hope to have many more literary pilgrimages in my future travels.
 Some of my future literary pilgrimage destinations include: The Anne Rice House in New Orleans, a Carlos Ruiz Zafon tour of Barcelona (if such a thing exists), a visit to Stoker’s place of inspiration, Whitby, and more!

 If you could make a literary pilgrimage, where would you go, what author would it center around and why would you want to make that pilgrimage?
 Please share!